Trackers A-Team (Advanced Team)

 Our Mentors

-This program is led by Mary McKeever and Josh Fritch, both key program directors and two of Trackers' most experienced mentors.
+This program is led by key program directors and our most experienced Trackers mentors.
 It also includes guest instruction from other skilled Trackers staff, including curriculum development from Molly and Tony Deis, Trackers' Founders.
 Core qualifications of all our educators include:

 • Expertise in mentoring and Trackers skills.